moooofly/MarkSomethingDownLLS/Docker 常见问题汇总.md

 ![containerd - 1](https://raw.githubusercontent.com/moooofly/ImageCache/master/Pictures/containerd%20-%201.png)

+### 为什么需要 Containerd

+containerd is a container daemon.
+It was originally built as an integration point for OCI runtimes like `runc` but over the past six months it has added a lot of functionality to bring it up to par with the needs of modern container platforms like Docker and Kubernetes.

+Since there is no such thing as Linux containers in the kernelspace, containers are various kernel features tied together, when you are building a large platform or distributed system **you want an abstraction layer between your management code and the syscalls and duct tape of features to run a container**.
+That is where containerd lives.
+It provides a client layer of types that platforms can build on top of without ever having to drop down to the kernel level.
+It’s so much nicer towork with Container, Task, and Snapshot types than it is to manage calls to `clone()` or `mount()`.

+Containerd was designed to be used by Docker and Kubernetes as well as any other container platform that wants to abstract away syscalls or OS specific functionality to run containers on linux, windows, solaris, or other OSes.

+### Containerd 提供了什么

+So what do you actually get using containerd?

+- You get push and pull functionality as well as image management.
+- You get container lifecycle APIs to create, execute, and manage containers and their tasks.
+- An entire API dedicated to snapshot management.

+Basically everything that you need to build a container platform without having to deal with the underlying OS details.

 ### Containerd 和 Docker 之间的关系

 > Docker is a complete platform and programming environment for containerized applications. containerd is one of dozens of specialized components integrated into Docker.
 Developers and IT professionals looking to build, ship and run containerized applications should continue to use Docker.
 Operators and integrators looking for specialized components to swap into their platform should consider containerd.